Hearings before the university disciplinary committees.

-(1) When a hearing is scheduled before a university disciplinary committee, the chair of the appropriate committee shall provide the student with written notice of the following information:
+(1) When a hearing is scheduled before a university disciplinary committee, the chair of the appropriate committee shall provide the respondent with written notice of the following information:

 (a) The time and place of the hearing;

-(b) The allegations of misconduct against the student;
+(b) The allegations of misconduct against the respondent;

 (c) A list of all witnesses who may be called to testify;

-(d) A description of all documentary and real evidence to be presented at the hearing, including a copy of his or her disciplinary file; and
+(d) A description of all documentary and real evidence to be presented at the hearing, including a copy of the respondent's disciplinary file; and

 (e) The sanctions that may be imposed at the hearing if the allegations of misconduct are found to be true.

 (2) The chair of each committee shall adhere to the following procedures at all disciplinary hearings:

-(a) The student shall be provided with a reasonable opportunity (at least seven days) to gather evidence, contact witnesses, and prepare a defense for the hearing.
+(a) The respondent shall be provided with a reasonable opportunity (at least seven days) to gather evidence, contact witnesses, and prepare a defense for the hearing.

-(b) The student may be accompanied by an advisor of the student's choice.
+(b) The respondent may be accompanied by an advisor and/or an attorney of the respondent's choice.

-(c) The student is entitled to hear all testimony and examine all evidence that is presented at the hearing.
-In response, the student may present evidence and witnesses on his or her own behalf and may ask questions of any other witnesses.
+(c) The respondent is entitled to hear all testimony and examine all evidence that is presented at the hearing.
+In response, the respondent may present evidence and witnesses on his or her own behalf and may ask questions of any other witnesses.

-(d) No student shall be compelled to give self-incriminating evidence.
+(d) No respondent shall be compelled to give self-incriminating evidence.

 (3) Evidence shall be admissible at the hearing if it is the type of evidence that reasonably prudent members of the university community would rely upon in the conduct of their affairs.

-(4) The initiating officer (the appropriate dean, or at the University of Washington Bothell and Tacoma campuses, dean or director of the program in which the student is enrolled, the vice-president for student life, the chancellors of the University of Washington Bothell and Tacoma campuses, or their delegates) must prove by a preponderance of the evidence presented at the hearing that the student has engaged in the alleged misconduct.
+(4) The conduct officer (the appropriate dean, or at the University of Washington Bothell and Tacoma campuses, dean or director of the program in which the respondent is enrolled, the vice-president for student life, the chancellors of the University of Washington Bothell and Tacoma campuses, or their delegates) must prove by a preponderance of the evidence presented at the hearing that the respondent has engaged in the alleged misconduct.
 The committee shall base its factual determination solely on the evidence presented at the hearing.

 (a) Decisions of the university disciplinary committee will be made based on a simple majority vote of the committees.